A Bayesian multivariate extreme value mixture model: Conclusion

-We proposed a Bayesian multivariate extreme value mixture model to capture bulk and extreme values accurately.
-Our method treats the typically problematic aspect of threshold selection in peaks over threshold models by integrating the threshold as a parameter within our framework.
-Although here we use the multivariate Gaussian distribution to describe the bulk, our general construction in~\eqref{eq:pdf} allows {the selection by the user of} virtually any parametric model, as long as it belongs to the MDA of an mGEVD.
-Our simulation studies for the bivariate case reveal that our model excels in handling a variety of tail behaviors when properly configured and remains competitive in estimation accuracy compared to alternative bivariate methods, even when the model is misspecified.
-Our application to UK daily maximum air temperatures shows that our model notably enhances the precision of tail estimations compared to a standard Gaussian approach.
-Furthermore, our model demonstrates a precise grasp of both the {central} and extremal dependence structures.
+This paper introduces a Bayesian multivariate extreme value mixture model designed to jointly capture bulk and extreme observations.
+The proposed method models both the marginal distributions and the dependence structure simultaneously, and circumvents the threshold selection challenge in peaks-over-threshold modelling by treating the threshold as a learnable parameter.
+Bivariate simulation studies demonstrate that our model performs well across diverse tail behaviours when properly specified, and remains competitive in estimation accuracy compared to alternative bivariate approaches, even under model misspecification.
+An application to UK daily maximum air temperatures shows that the proposed model substantially improves the precision of residual tail estimates relative to a Gaussian benchmark.

-Our modeling approach and tailored Bayesian inference proposed in Section~\ref{sec:inf} are easily described in the general $d\geq 2$ dimensional setting.
-Unfortunately, computational limitations stemming from our model make scalability cumbersome.
-A natural way to overcome these limitations is through pairwise likelihood, a case of composite likelihood techniques that uses the likelihood of pairs instead of the full likelihood.
-The composite marginal likelihood for Bayesian inference has been used and discussed in \cite{pauli2011bayesian}, and its applicability to max-stable processes for spatial extremes has been explored by, e.g., \cite{smith2009extended} and \cite{ribatet2012bayesian}.
-See also~\cite{chan2017performance} for a discussion of the performance of Bayesian composite likelihood estimation of max-stable processes.
-Replacing the full likelihood of our model with its pairwise composite counterpart leads to a proper posterior distribution.
-However, adjustments might be needed since this posterior distribution can differ from the one obtained by the full likelihood (see, e.g., the adjustments proposed by~\citealp{ribatet2012bayesian}).

-Our approach could face potential challenges when data displays a pronounced light tail, i.e., when $\gamma_i <0$.
-In such a scenario, the bivariate GPD presents an upper boundary yet lacks a lower one.
-This absence can lead to a discrepancy between the scales of the marginal mGPD and the bulk distribution, resulting in an unintended marginal distribution where its left tail is dominated by the marginal mGPD.
-To mitigate this issue, a truncated bivariate GPD, which sets a lower threshold, can provide a more accurate representation of the actual data.